Park View Road, Lytham, flooded in 1907.

 The tide breached the dunes on Clifton Drive North near the Ormerod Home.

-and blowing the gable ends of houses down.
-The South Shore Fairground was damaged to the extent
+windows and blowing the gable ends of houses down.
+The South Shore Fairground was damaged to the

-of several thousand pounds.
-The sea circus was the principal sufferer, Tons of sand and water
+extent of several thousand pounds.
+The sea circus was the principal sufferer, Tons of sand and

-were washed into it, and the engine room was severely damaged.
-The Water Chute and the other
+water were washed into it, and the engine room was severely damaged.
+The Water Chute and the

-the depth of several feet.
-Pedestrians were blown down and some of the iron pillars supporting
+flooded to the depth of several feet.
+Pedestrians were blown down and some of the iron pillars

-the railings on the Promenade were snapped off at the base.
-At Fleetwood, large tracts of land
+supporting the railings on the Promenade were snapped off at the base.
+At Fleetwood, large

-were under water, and the contractor at the sewage works, which are in process of construction,
+tracts of land were under water, and the contractor at the sewage works, which are in process of

-has suffered to the extent of £1,000 by the sweeping away of everything moveable.
-Across the
+construction, has suffered to the extent of £1,000 by the sweeping away of everything moveable.

-Wyre large losses have been sustained by the flooding of lowland and drowning of cattle and
+Across the Wyre large losses have been sustained by the flooding of lowland and drowning of